preranaa17/Simple-Python-Calculator/README.md

-# My Python Project: Simple CLI Calculator
+# My Python Project: Simple command-line Calculator

 I have built this calculator using Python to understand how functions and loops work together.
 This is a basic command-line tool where you can do math operations easily.